canonical/sphinx-docs-starter-pack/docs/content/edit.rst

          /content/contributing
          /content/reference

 The documentation will now show the new page added to the navigation.

-By default, the page's title (the first heading in the file) is used for the navigation menu entry.
-You can overwrite a name of a Nav Menu element by specifying it explicitly in the toctree block, for example: `Reference </content/reference>`.
+By default, the page's title (the first heading in the file) is used for the Navigation Menu entry.
+You can overwrite a name of a Menu element by specifying it explicitly in the ``toctree`` block, for example: `Reference </content/reference>`.